sunsetmountain/raspberryWeather/README.md

 ### Install the Google Cloud SDK

 In order to leverage the tools on the Google Cloud platform, the Google Cloud SDK will need to be installed on the Raspberry Pi.
 The SDK includes the tools needed to manage and leverage the Google Cloud Platform and is available for several programming languages.
-In this Codelab, only a small portion of the SDK will be used (publishing messages to a queue using Google Cloud Pub/Sub).

-Learn more about the Google Cloud SDK

 Open a terminal window on the Raspberry Pi if one isn’t already open and set an environment variable that will match the SDK version to the operating system on the Raspberry Pi.